donquixote/bw-drupal/sites/all/modules/custom/bwmigrate/README.txt

 Once you have enabled the bwmigrate module, run drush with arguments to see the possibilities.

-Basically a development session could look like this:
+A migration development session could look like this:

-# Change something in code
+# Write a new migration thing...
-drush mi FaqNode   # run FAQ migration - see if it runs drush ms           # migration status drush mr FaqNode   # revert FAQ migration
+drush ms           # Check if it's there with migration status drush cc all       # Clear cache drush ms           # Now it's there drush mi FaqTerm   # Run FAQ term migration - see if it runs drush ms           # Did it run?
+Or not? drush mr FaqTerm   # Revert FAQ term migration